jkakar/rebar_edown_plugin/README.md

 Use
 ---

-Add the plugin to your rebar config:
+Add the plugin to your `rebar.config`:

     {plugins, [
         {rebar_edown_plugin, ".*", {git, "git@host:user/rebar_edown_plugin.git", {tag, "0.1.0"}}}
     ]}.

-Then just call your plugin directly in an existing application:
+Then just call the plugin directly in an existing application:

     $ rebar3 edown
     ===> Fetching rebar_edown_plugin
     ===> Compiling rebar_edown_plugin
-    Running edoc for myapp
+    Running edown for myapp